-The equations derived in this section are only included for reference, since the program to be described later avoids their use by means of a normalization of the image intensity. equations have their importance however in These do justifying the choice of definition for the reflectivity in designing optical function and systems used in experimentation with the shape-from-shading method.
+The equations derived in this section are only included for reference, since the program to be described later avoids their use by means of a normalization of the image intensity.
+These equations do have their importance however in justifying the choice of definition for the reflectivity function and in designing optical systems used in experimentation with the shape-from-shading method.